The School of Music

 Any undergraduate student at Baylor University, in any major other than music, may elect to minor in music by completing at least 21 semester hours as outlined in the Minor of Music section of this catalog.
 The minor is designed to broaden the educational experience of students by providing a variety of musical experiences.
 No admission audition is required for the music minor.
 Students may choose between an academic minor in general music or an academic minor in church music.

 Certificates are being developed in specific areas in the School of Music.
 They are optional and offer undergraduate students the opportunity to choose from a select group of courses focused on helping develop a particular skill or area of expertise.
 Twelve hours minimum are required.
 A minimum of nine advanced hours are required.
 Students must have a grade point average minimum of 2.00 ("C") on all courses in the certificate taken at Baylor.
 Certificates appear on a student's transcript and a hard copy is given to the student signed by the Dean or President.
+Students interested in pursuing one of the Certificates listed below should contact the School of Music Associate Dean for Academic Affairs.

 Responsibility for curriculum and degree planning lies with the student, whose advisor, in conjunction with the Dean's Office, will provide guidance and advice.